danchoi/ngrender/README.md

 # ngrender

-Pure Haskell rendering of AngularJS templates.
+Pure server-side rendering of AngularJS templates.

 This project is alpha and not production ready.